SideStore/SideStore-Docs/README.md

 # SideStore Documentation

-This is the official GitHub repository for SideStore's documentation.
+This is the official GitHub repository for SideStore's documentation hosted at <wiki.sidestore.io>.

 ### Development